sidmane72/Twitter-Sentiments/README.md

 Used TF serving to deploy the model as an API (on local)

 Built a TF serving client to interact with the API.
 This client should also be able to continuously accept data entered by the user and provide the sentiment for the review/chat entered by the end-user.
+In Presentation.pdf, Every step is explained in Detail.